danakhairallah/diy-challenges-app/README.md

 A mobile application built with Flutter as part of a collaborative team project.
-The app provides a platform for showcasing and completing DIY (Do It Yourself) challenges, with full support for bilingual content (Arabic & English), responsive design, and a clean architecture using MVC and Provider.
+The app provides a platform for showcasing and completing DIY (Do It Yourself) challenges, with full support for bilingual content (Arabic & English) and dark them , responsive design, and a clean architecture using MVC and Provider.

 ---